opengisch/qgis_setting_manager/README.md

 * automatically **set widgets** of a dialog according to their **corresponding setting**
 * automatically **write settings from their corresponding widgets**

+You are looking at the documentation for QGIS 3.
+See the qgis2 branch for QGIS 2.

 ## The main setting class